slbucur/python_course/PITCHME.md

 - pypy (a custom python interpreter) is > 8 times faster than standard python
 Concurrency:
-- historically hard to create use more than 1 CPU
+- historically hard to use more than 1 CPU core
 - got much better in the last decade
 - other languages had (and some still have) the same issues
 Operational: